Wonders of the Galápagos (2015)

 Day 9: Guayaquil | Panama Hats & Farewell Dinner

-Disembark today and fly back to Guayaquil.
-After lunch at your leisure, visit the Ecu-Andino Panama Hat Factory, where you are served a refreshing cocktail and learn about the fine craftsmanship required to make this iconic headgear.
+After a leisurely morning, disembark your cruise and board your flight to Guayaquil, and then transfer to your hotel.
 Later, share the highlights of your inspiring Galápagos experience with fellow guests during a farewell dinner at your hotel’s elegant Portofino Restaurant.

 Hilton Colón Guayaquil | Meals: B D